airswap/token-unit/javascript/README.md

 # TokenUnit Javascript Library

 TokenUnit is a conversion library for Ethereum-based tokens to easily scale tokens and convert between tokens and ether.
-Future releases will include the ability to convert between tokens at exchange-listed prices based on passing in an Exchange class.
+Future releases will include the ability to convert between tokens at real-time prices based on passing in an Oracle class.

 ## Installation